arnav-meduri/MyCityAnalysis/my-city-paper.md

 ### Design and Justification of Model

 We first wanted to consider that not all crimes are equally severe.
 For example, homicide is a significantly more harmful crime than theft.
 A crime’s impact on safety depends on its severity, so we assigned a severity score for each crime.
 We used the average sentencing length from the United States Bureau of Justice Statistics to determine how severe a crime is, as this will account for variation between incidents of a particular crime.
 For instance, possessing a drug is less severe than distributing it.
 We also chose sentencing length rather than time spent in prison so penalties for repeat offenses would be ignored, and shorter prison sentences due to parole would also be ignored since these are unrelated to the crime.
 The severity of each crime is a constant and will be the same for all cities.
-The severity of each crime is shown in **Table 1**.
+The severity of each crime is shown in the table below.

 :::{table} Severity scores were assigned to various offenses based on the average sentencing length for each crime, as issued by the United States Bureau of Justice Statistics in 2014.
 :label: table